 All the results were high, but there were also areas to develop.
-The results of this audit dictated a Trust training session which was delivered by an excellent governance consultant.
-The training included increasing Trustees awareness of the level of accountability they hold.
+The results of this audit informed the Trust training schedule which is delivered by an excellent external governance consultant.
+The training includes increasing Trustees awareness of the level of accountability they hold.
 There has also been a Trustee Safeguarding Training Session.
 Trust Board meetings include updates relating to the Governance Handbook and Safeguarding.
-The Trust will review governance again in the Spring of 2020.
+The Trust will review governance again in the Summer of 2021.
 The final agenda item at Trust Board Meetings is now, 'Reflection on the Meeting.'